snasirca/rust-esp32-c3-blinky/README.md

 * Demonstrates how to connect to a Wifi network
 * Demonstrates how to publish an MQTT message
-* Demonstrates how to go to sleep
+* Demonstrates how to go to deep sleep

 ## Credits